Create a Dynamics 365 Business Central offer

 URL to app installation

-If you selected Connect above, provide the URL for your app installation here.
+If you selected Connect above, provide the address for your app installation here.
 For connected services that don’t require installation, provide the address for your service landing page or sign-up page.

 Test drive technical configuration

 This page lets you set up a demonstration ("test drive") that allows customers to try your offer before purchasing it.
 Learn more in What is test drive.

 To enable a test drive, select the Enable a test drive check box on the Offer setup tab.
 To remove test drive from your offer, clear this check box.

 When you've finished setting up your test drive, select Save draft before continuing.

 This page lets you provide additional information about your offer to help us validate your offer.
 This information is not shown to customers or published to the marketplace.

 Indicate which release of Microsoft Dynamics Business Central your solution targets: Current, Next major, or Next minor.
 This information lets us test your solution appropriately.